noirello/pyorc/docs/api.rst

 .. attribute:: Writer.schema

-    A :class:`typedescription` object of the ORC file's schema.
+    A :class:`TypeDescription` object of the ORC file's schema.

 Enums
 =====